AmeliaES/code-review-workshop/practical_session/code-review-data-cleaning/README.md

   * This step involves reading diagnosis data, which includes both self-reported diagnoses and diagnoses coded using ICD-10.
 We create new columns to combine these two sources of diagnosis information for conditions like Major Depressive Disorder (MDD) and Bipolar Disorder (BD).

 > Many thanks for your time, any feedback or suggested changes would be much appreciated.

+# Original script written in Python, R script is a translation.